How to Cancel Your ABN (2021 Update)

 Before you cancel your ABN…

 Although the reasons for cancelling an ABN vary, it’s important to understand why, and whether cancellation is necessary.
-If you are shutting the doors to your business for good, cancellation is the best option.
+If you are shutting the doors to your business for good or selling the business, cancellation is the best option.
 However, there are cases where it might seem like the best option, but it isn’t necessarily the case.

 You have decided that it’s time to restructure your business as a company.
 You also wish to trade under a different name than your current business.
 In this case, registering a company requires an ABN and you can choose the company name during registration.
 It is not necessary in this case to cancel your ABN.